 Marketing Qualified Leads

-These leads show some real promise in being converted to a solid sales opportunity and need a little more work to hammer out the fine details.
+These leads show some real promise in being converted to a solid sales opportunity but require lead nurturing to hammer out the fine details.

-They may show interest but haven’t given you a timeframe or a price point they’re interested in.
+They may show keen interest but haven’t committed to a timeframe or a price point they’re interested in.

 You’ll want to provide them with more detailed information about updates to your products or specials that might be in the works.

-Encourage them by offering them an exclusive if they take some action in the near future.
+Encourage them by re-engagement lead nurturing via an exclusive benefit if they take action in the near future.